opensafely/documentation/docs/code-reviews-pull-request.md

 ## How to ask for a review

 GitHub has a feature built into the workflow that allows easy code review with collaborators, and we would recommend that you use this tool.
 GitHub has some [documentation on pull requests and code reviews](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-reviews) which we recommend for background reading.

 ![An example of GitHub's pull request feature.](./images/code-review-main.png)

 In this screenshot, the user is making a new pull request.
 In the top right-hand corner (marked by the red box), there is a tagging function under Reviewers where you can search or select collaborators to do a code review.
 Once you have tagged them and made the pull request, the person will receive a notification to their email, and it will also come up in the pull request section of their GitHub main screen.

 ![An example of a pull request description as shown on GitHub.](./images/pr-desc.png)

 It is strongly encouraged to add some information to your request to aid the reviewer.

+## When to ask for code review?

+A good way of conceptualising when to ask for a review is to think about commits and branches.
+All your work should be done in branches and you should aim to merge your branches frequently.
+A user makes a branch to change a feature or adding some new analysis and make several commits to the new branch.
+When the time comes to merge this back to main, there is a natural inflexion point to do a code review, and each merge should be accompanied with a code review.
+If you are in a hurry, and no-one has time to do a more thorough code review, bear in mind that even a cursory code review is better than no code review.

+Merging a new branch should not be your only trigger for a review.
+If you are stuck or unsure what direction to take, a code review can clarify what path to take.
+In general, the more frequent the reviews, the better quality the code tends to be.

 ## How can I write a good pull request?

 Some best practice gathered from current users of OpenSAFELY are described below: